-Georgiana Cavendish, Duchess of Devonshire (1757-1806) lived at Devonshire House, opposite the Ritz Hotel, situated on the block formed by Piccadilly, Berkeley Street, Mayfair Place and Stratton Street.
+Georgiana Cavendish, Duchess of Devonshire (1757-1806) was the most famous woman of her time, celebrated for her beauty, charisma, style and as a political campaigner.
+She lived at Devonshire House, opposite the Ritz Hotel, situated on the block formed by Piccadilly, Berkeley Street, Mayfair Place and Stratton Street.

 At this time Devonshire House was a Palladian mansion (replaced by the present building in the 1920s, see below).